Enro/economic-impacts-OS/problem-solving.md

 The University supports the academic freedom of researchers to pursue new knowledge, and to choose the means of dissemination; but within that free choice, the University encourages outputs of research, and where appropriate the accompanying data, to be ‘as open as possible, as closed as necessary’. `Open Science Statement`

+## Joint ownership with students

+[In case] The IP is jointly created with other researchers or its creation is dependent on other University IP […] they [the students] may be required to assign the IP to the University or place the results in the public domain. `IP Policy`